Siftah/get_iplayer/documentation.md

     get_iplayer --metadata=generic --get 123

-Save ONLY the metadata for a specific search into an xml file (and don’t record the programme).
+Save **only** the metadata for a specific search into an xml file (and don't record the programme).
 This is useful if you forgot to get the metadata when recording.

     get_iplayer --metadata-only --metadata=generic 123